garronej/node-python-messaging/README.md

 # node-python-messaging

+## Motivations:

+There is no library available on NPM that reliably encode/decode SMS PDU.
+Bad encodings, wrong Date's timezone, PDU types not supported none
+of the modules out there reliably fullfil it's duty.
+On python's ecosystem ``pmarti/python-messaging`` do quite well.
+Rather than porting ``python-messaging`` to JS this node module internally call ``garronej/python-messaging`` and pass back the parsed results.

+``garronej/python-messaging`` is a fork of ``pmarti/python-messaging``
+that fix some bugs.

+``node-pdu`` is also used as fallback solution in the rare cases when
+``python-messaging`` fail to decode the PDU.

+## Drawbacks:

+All functions are async, the library is quite long to install,
+will only work on unix systems and python and virtual env need to
+be installed.

+## Features:

 This module allow to:
 * Build SMS-SUBMIT pdu
 * Decode SMS-DELIVER and SMS-STATUS-REPORT pdu.

-This module is simply a JavaScript bridge to the python-messaging library.

-Require python ( 2.5 up to 3.2 ), pip and virtualenv
+* Strictly typed via Typescript definitions.

-The module provide two function  decodePdu and buildSmsSubmitPdus
+The module provide two function  ``decodePdu`` and ``buildSmsSubmitPdus``

 *decodePdu* will decode any PDU originated from service center, meaning a SMS-DELIVER or a SMS-STATUS-REPORT pdu. ( SMS-SUBMIT-REPORT not supported )